Nobody likes a bragger. Especially one like Ralph Henry Dalton! Hands down, he thinks he’s the Absolute BEST at Everything!

-Jerrianna Kingsley wants to show him that he isn’t the Best at Everything . . . and she wants her seven toed cat, Malley, to be the one to prove it—with an air hockey tournament of all things with all of their classmates invited – and with Malley reserved as The Mystery Guest Player who will go up against the winner of the tournament!
+Jerrianna Kingsley decides to show him that he isn’t the Best at Everything . . . and she decides her seven toed Maine Coon cat, Snowshoe Mal, should be the one to prove it for them.
+Her idea: An air hockey tournament with all of their classmates invited – and with Malley reserved as The Mystery Guest Player who will go up against the winner of the tournament!

-But will that make the situation less of a disaster . . . or more of one?
+But would that really make the situation less of a disaster?

 A Pest and A Pet